carlosissac/mod02homework/README.md

 * When shrinking Portfolio.Html the image resize is not as elegant as I would have liked, but all images remain inside the Card area.
 * Was not able to get some padding between pictures in the same row when shrinking the screen in Portfolio.HTML.
 * Attempted to include some banners inside the images for their description in both the index.html and the portfolio.html but had a hard time setting them up.
 I scraped the effort.
-* Had some text to add a description to the Portfolio.html pictures and made sure that the text did not overlap or was out of range when screen resize happened.
+* Added some text to add a description to the Portfolio.html pictures, made sure that the added text did not overlap or was out of range when screen resize happened.
 * There are working media queries in style.css, these make the text color and the font size change depending on the screen size.
 * Contact.html sends an alert that says "Fake Email" and cleans content from text boxes leaving placeholder text in place using JS.
 * Probably style.css could have used more optimization and cleaning up.